 Matt MacPake is a photographer living in London.
 His work is a study of community, place, and family.
 Throughout his work, Matt looks at daily life in the neighbourhoods and streets he walks and lives in.

-This year, Matt's portrait 'A Lady Dancing' was a winner in the British Journal of Photography's Portrait of Humanity award.
+Matt's portrait 'A Lady Dancing' won the British Journal of Photography's Portrait of Humanity award this year.
 It was featured in the Hoxton Mini Press book and exhibited in Photo22 (Melbourne) and India FotoFest.
-Matt was also shortlisted for the Portrait of Britain award and has been featured in the Then There Was Us Annual, AND.
+Matt was also shortlisted for the Portrait of Britain award and featured in the Then There Was Us Annual AND.

-Matt was born in the northwest of England (1978) and studied Photography Ba (Hons) at Blackpool and Fylde College graduating in 2005.
-In 2015 Matt received a Master's in Photography from the University of Hertfordshire being awarded a Distinction.
+Matt was born in northwest England (1978) and studied Photography Ba (Hons) at Blackpool and Fylde College, graduating in 2005.
+In 2015, Matt received a Master's in Photography from the University of Hertfordshire, being awarded a Distinction.

-In recent years Matt's work has been featured in The British Journal of Photography, Palm Photo Prize, Reclaim Photography Festival, Photo East, and Bristol Photography Festival.
-Matt is a senior photography lecturer at the University of Hertfordshire and programme leader.
-He is currently working on projects about his daughter, the children in his connected family, and the capital city London.
+Matt's work has been featured in The British Journal of Photography, Palm Photo Prize, Reclaim Photography Festival, Photo East, and Bristol Photography Festival in recent years.
+Matt is a programme leader and a senior photography lecturer at the University of Hertfordshire.
+He is currently working on projects about his daughter, the children in his connected family, and the capital city of London.